§ 115C-64.17. Career and Technical Education Grade Expansion Grants.

 (4) A strategy to achieve meaningful analysis of program outcomes due to the receipt of grant funds under this section.

-(d) Allocation of Funds. – Of the funds available for the Program in each fiscal year, the Commission shall first allocate funds to applicants who received grant funds for the prior fiscal year for up to seven years.
-After funds are allocated to prior fiscal year grant recipients, any remaining funds may be used by the Commission to select new grant recipients.
-The Commission, in consultation with the Superintendent of Public Instruction, shall establish rules regarding any requirements for grant recipients to continue eligibility to receive funds each fiscal year, including timely and accurate reporting as required under subsection (e) of this section.
+(d) Allocation of Funds. - Of the funds available for the Program in each fiscal year, the Commission shall first allocate funds to applicants who received CTE grade expansion grant funds for the prior fiscal year for up to seven years.
+After funds are allocated to prior fiscal year grant recipients, any remaining funds may be used by the Commission to select new grant recipients, as provided in G.S.
+115C-64.16(a1).
+The Commission shall establish rules regarding any requirements for grant recipients to continue eligibility to receive funds each fiscal year, including timely and accurate reporting as required under subsection (e) of this section.

-(e) Reporting Requirements. – No later than August 1 of each year, for up to seven years after the initial grant award, a grant recipient shall submit to the Department of Public Instruction, Local Planning Systems Regional Services staff within the Division of Career and Technical Education, an annual report for the preceding year in which grant funds were expended that provides at least the following information on the program for sixth and seventh grade students:
+(e) Reporting Requirements. - No later than August 1 of each year, for up to seven years after the initial grant award, a grant recipient shall submit to the Department of Public Instruction, Local Planning Systems Regional Services staff within the Division of Career and Technical Education, an annual report for the preceding year in which CTE grade expansion grant funds were expended that provides at least the following information on the program for sixth and seventh grade students:

 (2) The number of students enrolled in CTE courses as part of the expansion.